 “Twenty-two acres along a beautiful river with a waterfall that we are generating electricity with hydropower is very different from our other locations,” Dorf says.
 “Within that will be eight acres of planted vines where we are going to grow grapes and include in the 500 tons of grapes we bring from California, Oregon, and Washington as part of our program.”

 Inside The Barrel Room & Tasting Bar, City Winery’s onsite eatery, visitors can order wine on tap or from a curated wine list.
-According to Chief Winemaker David Lecomte, the tap selections include two to three whites, one to two rosés, and five to six reds.
-The menu features four or five reserve wines, which boast more aromatic complexity and robust flavor.
+According to Chief Winemaker David Lecomte, the tap selections include five to six whites, one to two rosés, and seven to eight reds.
+The menu features several reserve wines, which boast more aromatic complexity and robust flavor.
 As far as production goes, the Hudson Valley location completed its first crush in October 2019 using grapes transported by team reefer trucks from California, Oregon, and Washington.
 Looking ahead, it plans to generate enough vino to supply other City Winery locations across the United States.

 Through double doors from the restaurant and tasting room, the main event space opens to 6,800 square feet.
-Available not just for weddings, it also works well for large conferences and, eventually, concerts.
 It’s located near the gallery, which treats guests to views of the fermentation tanks on the grounds.
 With each of the settings at City Winery, couples and party planners can opt to use the spaces individually or combine them for large-scale celebrations.
-Wherever they go, they’ll be greeted by magnificent panoramas of the Hudson Valley landscape that surrounds them.
+Wherever they go, they are greeted by magnificent panoramas of the Hudson Valley landscape that surrounds them.